jelocodes/jelocodes.github.io/_posts/2018-03-23-on_higher-order_javascript_functions_closures_and_encapsulation.markdown

 One of the most powerful things about JavaScript is that it treats functions as [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen).
 That means, unlike other programming languages, functions in JS are entities which support mostly all of the operations available to other entities.
 Functions can therefore be assigned to variables, stored in other data structures (e.g. arrays or objects), and most excitingly, they can be passed into *other* functions as arguments, and they can be returned from within the execution of other functions too.

-This would be really weird in a language like Ruby that's purely object oriented, but JavaScript plays fast and loose with which programming paradigm you pick.
-Depending on your needs, you can program procedurally or in an object-oriented (or more specifically, prototypal) manner, or even a mix of both.
+These are the so-called **Higher-Order Functions**, and this pattern would be really weird in a language like Ruby that's purely object oriented.
+JavaScript however plays fast and loose with which programming paradigm you pick to build software.
+Depending on your needs at the time, you can program procedurally or in an object-oriented (or more specifically, prototypal) manner, or even a mix of both.
 If used smartly, this can be really freeing and useful.

 Procedurally, you can get crazy with your functions in JS, creating modular super functions and function factories by utilizing things like closures.
-In this way, as opposed to Object Orientation where methods feel like discrete behaviours of particular objects, functions in JavaScript can feel more like independent lego blocks that you can mix, match, mod and apply creatively to solve many problems.
+In this way, as opposed to Object Orientation where methods feel like discrete behaviours of particular objects, functions in JavaScript can feel more like independent lego blocks that you can mix, match, modify and apply creatively to solve many problems.
 One very powerful pattern uses this characteristic of JavaScript to save a lot of time and keystrokes.

 **How To Return Functions On Declaration**